anr-bmbf-pivot/draft-lenders-core-dnr/draft-lenders-core-dnr.md

 needed for the establishment of an encryption context and for authentication with an authentication server (AS).
 Orthogonally to the security mechanism, the transfer protocol needs to be established.

-Beyond the SvcParamKeys the question of what the field values of the Encrypted DNS Options defined in {{-dnr}} might be with EDHOC or ACE EDHOC.
+Beyond the SvcParamKeys, there is the question of what the field values of the Encrypted DNS Options defined in {{-dnr}} might be with EDHOC or ACE EDHOC.
 While most fields map, “authentication-domain-name” (ADN) and its corresponding ADN field may not matter in the EDHOC case.